MichaelCurrin/docsify-js-tutorial/README.md

 This project's own site is built on _DocsifyJS_ so serves as a good example.
 It serves from the `docs` directory.
 There is no main application to separate from `docs` directory, so serving from that directory is just convenient.

-See also the [Nested Example](/nested-example/README.md) section on the repo for understanding links in markdown and the sidebar.
+See also the [Nested Example](/nested-example/README.md) section on the repo for understanding links in Markdown and the sidebar.

 ## Use a template 🖨️